 Located near the Grand River, there are two museums located in the SWAN neighborhood that bring visitors from all over the state of Michigan.
 The Grand Rapids Public Museum is a great way for residents from all over Grand Rapids to learn about the history of the city.
 Much of this museum space is dedicated to the history of how Grand Rapids has grown since it was first founded.
 Often times, there will be a featured exhibit that changes every few months and allows visitors to learn about things like the Titanic or King Tut.
 Further north up the river you can find the Gerald R. Ford museum which is also a display location for the annual Art Prize.
 This museum allows you to walk through the life of Michigan president Gerald R. Ford as well as the life of his wife.
 As you walk through the exhibits, you will be amazed at the number of items that have been saved and can be remembered for years to come.

-The SWAN neighborhood is home to a number of schools for children to attend.
-Sibley Elementary, Straight Elementary, and Lexington School are all schools that reside in the neighborhood for children to attend.
+The SWAN neighborhood is home to Sibley Elementary, a LEED-certified building built in 2007.
 Another great place for children to learn is the YMCA of Grand Rapids located across the street from Ferris Coffee.
 This facility hosts a number of events, provides a gym and workout area, and swimming pool for members to use.
 In addition to providing a safe and welcoming environment for people to exercise in, they offer childcare services and camps for members to attend.